status-im/nim-json-rpc/README.md

 # Client

-Json-Rpc also comes with a client implementation, built to provide a framework for transports to work with.
+`json_rpc` also comes with a client implementation, built to provide a framework for transports to work with.

 To simplify demonstration, we will use the socket transport defined in `socketclient.nim`.